pitchinnate/tweeter/README.md

 ```

 ```
-When we get a response from the oauth it will hit the api and will call a javascript function to close the popup and send the access-token, token-type, and uid to the main application.
-Which will be stored and sent as a header with every request after.
+When we get a response from twitter it will then redirect back to the frontend sending the access-token as a url parameter.
+The frontend will then store the access-token in local storage and close that popup window.
 ```

 ```